PanicStation.org

 Important note

-This guide is general information, not legal or professional advice.
+This guide is general information, not legal, medical, therapeutic, financial, or other professional advice.
 If you believe you or someone else is in immediate danger, call 999.
 If you feel unsafe, prioritise getting to a staffed public place and involving others.

 Additional Resources